-

 Are there material registration costs associated with the creation of mortgages over real estate?

-Creation and registration of a mortgage (when granted by the borrower in the loan agreement) trigger:
+Registration costs associated with the creation of mortgages over real estate (when granted by the borrower in the loan agreement) are as follows:

-- land registry tax (TPF) – which corresponds to 0.715% of the principal secured amount and of the ancillary secured amount (ancillary secured amount being usually between 5 and 15% of the principal secured amount and being contemplated to secure, among others, enforcement costs of the mortgage); and
+Land registry tax (« TPF »): which corresponds to 0.715% of the principal secured amount and of the ancillary secured amount (the ancillary secured amount being usually between 5 and 20% of the principal secured amount and being contemplated to secure, among others, enforcement costs of the mortgage); and

-- other tax (CSI) – which corresponds (subject such percentage not being changed by the 2023 finance law to be voted soon) to 0.05% of the principal secured amount and of the ancillary secured amount.
+Other tax (« CSI »): which corresponds (subject to such percentage not being changed by the 2025 finance law to be voted soon) to 0.05% of the principal secured amount and of the ancillary secured amount.

-Legal mortgages securing lenders are less expensive than mortgages (i.e. same costs, except for the 0.715% land registry tax (TPF)) but can only be granted when the relevant conditions are met (as explained above in our answer to question 23).
+Legal mortgages securing lenders are less expensive than mortgages (i.e. same costs, except for the 0.715% land registry tax (TPF) but can only be granted when the relevant conditions are met.

 -